 Along with business consultant John Longworth, Tice co-founded Leave Means Leave, a pressure group campaigning for a “hard” Brexit.
 Longworth now chairs the organisation, with Tice and Nigel Farage as vice chairs.
 Its political advisory board includes Conservative politicians Owen Paterson, David Jones, Sir Gerald Howarth, Peter Bone, and David Campbell Bannerman, as well as the former deputy editor of The Spectator and Daily Telegraph, Simon Heffer.
 Heffer is also a “Professorial Research Fellow” at the private University of Buckingham, known for its free-market ethos and ties to climate science denial. , ,

-Leave Means Leave was previously based at 55 Tufton Street, along with numerous right-wing, free-market organisations, which were accused by a whistle-blower of mounting a coordinated campaign for a “hard Brexit.”
+Leave Means Leave is currently based at 55 Tufton Street in Westminster, a hub of right-wing, free-market organisations, which were accused by a whistle-blower of mounting a coordinated campaign for a “hard Brexit.”
 Tice also has ties to UK 2020, a think tank set up by Owen Paterson also based at Tufton Street, having spoken at the organisation’s events and written a report for them on higher education in 2017. , , ,

 According to his website, Tice has been a member of, and donor to, the Conservative Party for much of his adult life.
 Tice put himself forward as a Conservative candidate for Mayor of London but failed to make the shortlist. ,